First Republic Bank (NYSE:FRC) Releases Earnings Results, Beats Estimates By $0.22 EPS

-First Republic Bank (NYSE:FRC) announced its quarterly earnings data on Monday.
-The bank reported $1.95 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.73 by $0.22, MarketWatch Earnings reports.
-First Republic Bank had a return on equity of 11.76% and a net margin of 25.63%.
-During the same period in the previous year, the company earned $1.40 EPS.
+First Republic Bank (NYSE:FRC) posted its earnings results on Monday.
+The bank reported $1.95 EPS for the quarter, beating the Zacks’ consensus estimate of $1.73 by $0.22, MarketWatch Earnings reports.
+First Republic Bank had a net margin of 25.63% and a return on equity of 11.76%.
+During the same period in the prior year, the business posted $1.40 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, August 12th.
-Investors of record on Thursday, July 29th will be paid a $0.22 dividend.
-This represents a $0.88 dividend on an annualized basis and a yield of 0.45%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, August 12th.
+Stockholders of record on Thursday, July 29th will be paid a dividend of $0.22 per share.
+This represents a $0.88 annualized dividend and a dividend yield of 0.45%.
 The ex-dividend date is Wednesday, July 28th.
-First Republic Bank’s dividend payout ratio is presently 15.15%.
+First Republic Bank’s dividend payout ratio (DPR) is 15.15%.

 About First Republic Bank